1heart/intro-ml/README.md

 ## Where to begin

 The presentation is located [here](http://yixinlin.net/intro-ml/intro-ml.pdf), which introduces some high-level concepts of machine learning and then introduces the idea of deep learning.
-Going through would be useful.
-Some good supplements include [Udacity's friendly intro to ML](https://www.youtube.com/watch?v=IpGxLWOIZy4), as well as the highly popular [Coursera course](https://www.coursera.org/learn/machine-learning) and [associated course](http://cs229.stanford.edu/materials.html)
+Some good supplements include [Udacity's friendly intro to ML](https://www.youtube.com/watch?v=IpGxLWOIZy4), as well as the highly popular [Coursera course](https://www.coursera.org/learn/machine-learning) and [associated course](http://cs229.stanford.edu/materials.html).

 ## Code